tiepdotme/team3128.github.io/support-us/donate.md

 </td>
 </tr>
 </table>

+### In-Kind Donation
+For all physical items that you donate (Food during Build Season, Mechanical parts we request, etc.) we have an "In-Kind Donation Form" through which you can claim your Tax Deduction.
+Go to <a href="https://www.canyoncrestfoundation.org/resources/#forms">CCA Foundation In-Kind donation form</a>, click on <b>Financial</b> and select the <b>In Kind Donation Fill-able Form</b>

 ### Donation Levels
 All of our donors are incredibly important to us.
 We recognize all of our donor in accordance with their giving level.
 See the [CCA Foundation Giving Levels](http://www.canyoncrestfoundation.org/recognition/giving-levels-and-donor-premiums).